quixio/quix-docs/docs/platform/how-to/connect-to-quix.md

 ## Websockets

-The Writer and Reader APIs offer a websockets interface in addition to the HTTP interface described in the previous section.
+The Writer and Reader APIs offer a websockets interface in addition to the HTTP interface described in the [previous section](#http-api).
 The websockets interface provides a continuous end-to-end connection suitable for higher speed, real-time data transfer.
-This is a higher performance alternative to the request-response mode of operation of the HTTP interface, that uses [Microsoft SignalR](https://learn.microsoft.com/en-us/aspnet/core/signalr/javascript-client?view=aspnetcore-5.0&tabs=visual-studio) technology.
+This is a higher performance alternative to the request-response mode of operation of the HTTP interface.
+The Writer and Reader APIs both use the [Microsoft SignalR](https://learn.microsoft.com/en-us/aspnet/core/signalr/javascript-client?view=aspnetcore-5.0&tabs=visual-studio) technology to implement the websockets interface.

-Some example code that shows how to connect to Quix and write data into Quix using the websockets interface is shown here:
+Some example code that shows how to connect to Quix and write data into a Quix stream using the websockets interface is shown here:

 ``` html
 <!DOCTYPE html>